How did Felony & Mayhem start?

 I hope you’re asking because you like them; we kill ourselves on the covers, and are in fact very proud of them.
-We have well over 100 titles in print, and all the covers have been masterminded by two people: Anthony Kosner (based outside of Portland, ME), and Margaret Frank (based outside of Chicago).
+We have well over 100 titles in print, and all the covers have been masterminded by two people: Anthony Kosner (based in Oakland, CA), and Margaret Frank (based outside of Chicago).
 Margaret and Anthony are both old friends of mine, but neither of them had ever designed the cover of a single novel before we launched Felony, and I think they have done an amazing job.
 Additionally, we are increasingly turning to outside artists.
 Some of my favorite covers have been designed by Eduardo Recife, in Brazil (A Dark Dividing, and The Second-Last Woman in England); Anja Kaiser (Inspector Singh Investigates: A Most Peculiar Malaysian Murder), in Stuttgart, Germany; Johnathan Cook, in Portland, ME (The Herring in the Library – the author told us that this was the first of his books to depict the characters as he thought they should look); and Malgorzata Maj, in Glewice, Poland, whose stunningly atmospheric photograph appears on the cover of The Faces of Angels.

 Now you’ll ask how we find our designers, and I have to tell you, it’s exactly like finding books: It’s a combination of an extant knowledge-base, digging around, and pure dumb luck.